RaviDhaneja/CakeShop/README.md

 # CakeShop
-Cake Shop website for mini project.
+The Cake House website for mini project.